-There is currently one payment system available for accessing federal award funds-the Automatic Standard Application for Payments (ASAP) is the shared services payment system used by the U.S. Department of the Treasury that will replace the Grants Payment Request System (GPRS) for grants payments.
+There is currently one payment system available for accessing federal award funds --the Automatic Standard Application for Payments (ASAP) which is the shared services payment system used by the Department of the Treasury .
+Through this platform, recipients of DOJ grant awards and other forms of federal assistance will be able to request and receive payments for grants managed through JustGrants.